a-lemonnier/spec_tools/README.md

   --rgb arg                     Set the color of the first spectrum as
                                 RGBalpha: '#rrggbbaa'.
   --contsize arg (=0.600000024) Set the continnum width.
+  --nolegend                    Disable the legend.
+  --halfbox                     Show only left and bottom axis.
   --dotted                      Dotted curve.
   --dotdashed                   Dot-dashed curve.
   --fontsize arg                Set the font size.